syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Toolbar-Customization.md

 </script>
 {% endhighlight %}

-*8Signature tool**
+**Signature tool**

 The signature tool of the PDF viewer contains an option to include handwritten signatures in the PDF document.
 The PDF viewer control provides the option to show or hide the signature tool in the default toolbar.
-You can achieve this by using the [showSignatureTool(bool)] (https://help.syncfusion.com/api/js/ejpdfviewer#methods:showsignaturetool) method.
+You can achieve this by using the showSignatureTool(bool) method.

 {% highlight javascript %}
 <script>